 Man needs a manifesto - a manifesto of faith; something to live by so that he can have something to die by.
 For every one of us, a day is coming when we will need to draw on that faith as never before.
 Jesus told Peter, "When you were young you used to fasten your belt and go anywhere you wanted to; but when you are old you will stretch out your hands and someone else will tie them and take you where you don't want to go" (In saying this Jesus was indicating the way in which Peter would die and bring glory to God.)
-Then Jesus said to him, "Follow me!"
+Then Jesus said to him, "Follow me!"1

-The day may come when I will never be able to walk again, but I will continue to keep in step with God, walking by faith.
+The day may come when I will never be able to walk again, but I will continue to keep in step with God, walking by faith.2

-The day may come when I will never be able to hear again, but I will continue to listen for the still, small voice calling me, the voice of my Master.
+The day may come when I will never be able to hear again, but I will continue to listen for the still, small voice calling me,3 the voice of my Master.4

-The day may come when I will never be able to see again, but I will continue to look to the hills from where my help comes, the Lord Himself.
+The day may come when I will never be able to see again, but I will continue to look to the hills from where my help comes, the Lord Himself.5 but I will continue to have a melody in my heart,6 as I remember the songs I learned in my youth.